- Walt Disney

 32 episodes (1965-1966) 60m

 Thunderbirds is Gerry and Sylivia Anderson's ultimate SuperMarionation achievement and a genuine cult classic.
-The Tracy brothers philanthropically run around in all manner of high-tech craft, rescuing people and preventing disasters.
+The Tracy brothers philanthropically run around in high-tech craft, rescuing people and preventing disasters.
 Meanwhile their agent in London, Lady Penelope, provides sub-plots galore.
 Proof positive that puppets can be delightfully entertaining in a television context.

 Shop Amazon